TwyllBlackleaf/horiseon/README.md

 - Changed `<div>`s into meaningful semantic HTML elements such as `<main>`, `<article>`, and `<header>`.
 - Edited the CSS to reflect the new elements.
 - Removed redundant CSS classes and applied them to specific elements within their parent classes instead.

+## Who I Am

+Kat Dixon is a developing developer with interests in accessibility, security, and the intersections between the two.